 White Chocolate Peanut Butter Coconut Frosty the Snowmen

-Total time: 45 minutes
+- Total Time:1 hour 45 minutes

-1 teaspoon salt
+1 tsp salt

-8 ounces white chocolate, chopped
+8 oz white chocolate, chopped

 6 miniature peanut butter cups, wrappers removed